dwarvesf/brainery/labs/_index.md

 ### Past Events

-- [[memo/labs/events/Labs Weekly Catchup 2.md|Labs Weekly Catchup 2]]: Our second weekly catchup.
+- [[labs/events/Labs Weekly Catchup 2.md|Labs Weekly Catchup 2]]: Our second weekly catchup.
 We organize an agenda the day beforehand and consolidate our findings, notable research progress, possibly new tech, insight or technique everyone should know.
-- [[memo/labs/events/Labs Weekly Catchup 3.md|Labs Weekly Catchup 3]]: Our third weekly catchup.
+- [[labs/events/Labs Weekly Catchup 1.md|Labs Weekly Catchup 1]]: Our first weekly catchup.
 We organize an agenda the day beforehand and consolidate our findings, notable research progress, possibly new tech, insight or technique everyone should know.
-- [[memo/labs/events/Labs Weekly Catchup 1.md|Labs Weekly Catchup 1]]: Our first weekly catchup.
-We organize an agenda the day beforehand and consolidate our findings, notable research progress, possibly new tech, insight or technique everyone should know.
+- [[labs/events/DuckDB demo and showcase.md|DuckDB demo and showcase]]: DuckDB is a great starting point for modern stacks that don't need to worry about scalability, but want to derive hard analytics from the data that they have.
+This meeting will do a 3-part demo of DuckDB (15 minutes total):
+• Consolidate NYC taxi data in parallel (through map-reduce) over HTTPS
+• Aggregate IBM AML transactions (Anti-Money Laundering)
+• Some examples of how it is used to consolidate and do basic analytics on note.d and log.console.so

 <!-- /events -->